 Treatment / Management

 The diet helps to manage obesity that often accompanies lipedema.
 Generally, lipedema fat is resistant to weight loss with diet.
 But few reports suggest a ketogenic diet helps in lipolysis.
 Despite exercise body parts, those affected with lipedema continue to grow.
 Still, graded exercise is recommended for women having unhealthy lifestyles.
+Carbohydrate restricted diet may also be more useful in some cases when lipedema is resistant to ketogenic diet.
 Few reports suggested water exercise help to mobilize the fluid and soften the fibrotic tissues, and few reports suggested speed walking or bicycle riding can also be helpful.
 Exercise activates calf and foot muscle to pump that increase the lymphatic drainage and reduces edema formation and risk of additional obesity development.

-To avoid public shamming cropped pants, compression garments are recommended.
+Compression garments are recommended for cosmetic reasons.
 Circular knit garments are seamless and better suited for women with less lymphedema, whereas flat knit garments are suited for women with ankle cuff or unusual shapes.
 25% of women with lipedema have venous insufficiency.
 Conservative treatment should be tried first as data are lacking to show the correction of venous insufficiency with surgery improves lipedema.
 Conservative therapy aims to reduce edema, pain, and associated obesity development.
 Patient education on understanding the disease is of prime importance to decide the goals of the treatment and expectations of the disease.

 Bariatric surgery like gastric bypass or sleeve gastrectomy should be suggested for benefits on overall glucometabolic aspects, especially prediabetes, diabetes, or cardiovascular risk.
 Women should be counseled before the bariatric surgery that the post-surgery lipedema part would get more accentuated.
 Compression garments, decongestive therapy should be offered to prevent the development of lymphedema, and a consult with a plastic surgeon should also be recommended for excess skin removal post-bariatric surgery.